 Behavioral health problems are common and can make things like work, school and socializing more difficult.
 One in five adolescents, age 13 to 18, live with a mental health condition.
 Between 20% and 30% will have one major depressive episode before they reach adulthood.
 Half of all lifetime cases of mental disorders will first present by age 14 and 75% will present by age 24.

-If you are a teenager or young adult experiencing mental and behavioral health problems, get help!
+If you are experiencing mental and behavioral health problems, help is available!

 - Text HOME to 741741